-As the constant term indicated significant differences between households and corporate sector, it is worth looking at the out-of-sample estimation on a sectoral basis.
-Stylized facts clearly show that the credit expansion in most of the Central-Eastern European and Baltic countries has been driven by lending to households during 1995-2004.
+Stylized facts show that the credit expansion in most of the Central-Eastern European and Baltic countries has been driven by lending to households during 1995-2004.
 Household credit relative to GDP has increased from an initially low level, although to different extents across countries.
 Hungary, Estonia and Latvia have experienced the most rapid credit growth in this period.
 Introduction of housing loan subsidy systems and the spreading of retail FX lending have led to the strengthening housing loan dynamics and increasing indebtedness of households.
 In the Czech Republic, Lithuania and Slovakia the mortgage lending started to pick up only recently, while in Slovenia it remained virtually unchanged relative to GDP.
 Finally, in Poland lending to households after persistent increase slowed in the last years.
 In some countries consumer lending has also witnessed growth, contributing to rapid credit expansion.

 Development of credit to non-financial corporate sector portrays a mixed picture.
-In the Czech Republic and Slovenia the corporate credit to GDP ratio has sharply fallen since 1996-97 due to, firstly, the considerable portfolio-cleaning and tightening regulation and, secondly, strong substitution effects of FDI inflow and foreign direct lending.
+In the Czech Republic and Slovakia the corporate credit to GDP ratio has sharply fallen since 1996-97 due to, firstly, the considerable portfolio-cleaning and tightening regulation and, secondly, strong substitution effects of FDI inflow and foreign direct lending.
 In contrast, in Estonia, Latvia, Lithuania and Slovenia corporate credit gained constantly depth in the last years as a consequence of economic upswing, improving outlook and decreasing interest rates.
 Finally, Hungary and Poland displayed relatively steady corporate credit to GDP ratios in the investigated period.

 Investigating the results of the sectoral out-of-sample estimates (see Chart 4) for the new EU members we cannot exclude the existence of household's credit boom for Estonia, Latvia and Hungary since these countries' credit to GDP ratio can be found well within the estimated "equilibrium range".
-In addition, growth rate of household credit to GDP ratio in these countries has exceeded that of the equilibrium level in the investigated period, reflecting a type 2 credit boom.
+Moreover, the risk of having credit booms in Estonia and Hungary would increase further if not only the role of banks, but that of the non-bank financial intermediaries were also considered.17 In addition, growth rate of household credit to GDP ratio in these countries has exceeded that of the equilibrium level in the investigated period, reflecting a type 2 credit boom.
 In the Czech Republic, Poland, Lithuania, Slovakia and Slovenia we did not detect any clear signs of a credit boom.